 How is your theater set up?
 Can we all sit together?

 Improv Asylum Boston’s venue is a “theater in the round” meaning the theater is arranged with seating on all four sides of the stage with the actors performing in the center.
-All shows at Improv Asylum are assigned seating and are assigned in the order you purchase tickets.
+All shows at Improv Asylum are general admission seating.

 Can we all sit together?

 Can I buy tickets at the door?

 Many of our shows sell out in advance (especially on the weekends).
 So if you are definitely coming, purchase them ahead of time.
-You can purchase tickets at our box office (at the door), night of, subject to availability.
+You can also purchase tickets at our box office (at the door), night of, subject to availability.

 Do I have to purchase them when I call or can I just reserve them?